Organising committee of Talent 2033 highlights progress in its achievements

 Al Falasi further highlighted that the project follows a roadmap designed to enhance the readiness of national cadres for future jobs in both the public and private sectors.

-Furthermore, it aims to position Dubai as a global hub for talent and creativity, align educational outcomes with future job requirements and strengthen the analytical infrastructure of Dubai’s governmental operations.
+Furthermore, it aims to position Dubai as a global hub for talent and creativity, align educational outcomes with future job requirements and strengthen the analytical infrastructure of Dubai’s government

 Legal Disclaimer: